 Describing herself as a “former hoarder”, the meditative practice of mounting the things we want to hold on to, but perhaps no longer need, leads to not only monumental works of stunning art, but deeply personal chronicles of the time and place in which she creates each piece.

 Renee is currently working on a new project featuring thousands of rhinestones.
-She resides in the San Fernando Valley with her husband and three dogs.
+She resides in California with her husband and three dogs.